PhiliastidesLab/LabBook/README.md

 * Go to the grid (via TightVNC on Windows or RealVNC on a Mac).
 * Open a terminal and type `ssh compute-1-20`.
 In this example the node number is 1-20.
 Activity of nodes can bee seen [here](http://ccn00.psy.gla.ac.uk/ganglia/).
 * Then in the same terminal type `matlab &`.
 This will open a Matlab window.

+# _while on the grid you can run multiple matlab files (and scripts) at the same time!_
 * To open another Matlab, type `matlab &` in the same terminal (to run on the same node), or open a new terminal and repeat the above steps entering a new node number (e.g. ssh compute-1-21).

 # _EEG info_